GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 It's also possible to used epoch metrics such as F1-score.
 You could also define your own epoch metric using the ``EpochMetric`` interface.

-Furthermore, you could also use the ``SKLearnMetrics`` wrapper to wrap a Scikit-learn metric as an epoch metric.
+Furthermore, you could also use the ``SKLearnMetrics`` wrapper to wrap a scikit-learn metric as an epoch metric.

 .. code-block:: python